How we test vacuum cleaners

 By Matthew Knight

-From Dyson to Miele, and Bosch to Hoover, we've tested the latest vacuum cleaners to find out which are really worth their price tag - and which you shouldn't waste your money on.
+We've tested the latest vacuum cleaners to find out which are really worth their price tag, and which you shouldn't waste your money on.
+Find out how our in-depth vacuum cleaner tests are conducted, and what makes up the final score for each model.

+As well as using an independent panel to conduct our ease of use tests, we also conduct more than 70 individual dust and debris pick up tests in laboratory conditions, before we make our recommendations.
 Through our independent lab tests, we've uncovered vacuum cleaners that pick up only 30% of the fine dust we challenge them to suck up, while a Best Buy can vacuum up to an impressive 90%.
+Other important tests like how well the vacuums filters trap the tiny and nasty particles suck up are very expensive to perform, and aren't something you will find in other online reviews.

 For our carpet test, a machine spreads super-fine dust over a carpet and grinds it in.
 We then strap each vacuum cleaner into the rig, which pulls and pushes it back and forth five times as it sucks up the dust.